morganthomas/winning-arguments/winning-arguments.md

 More generally, let **X** be some simple statement about the ordinary world of common sense which I have clear evidence for: e.g., "there is a pen on the desk I'm typing at."
 I operate under the assumption that **X**, believe that **X**, and consider it warranted for me to assert that **X** is true, but I don't claim to know **X**.

 What is the word "warrant" that I have used a couple of times now, most recently in the previous paragraph?
+As I'm using it in this text, "warrant" is a placeholder for whatever standard of assertibility is appropriate to a given context.
+Relative to a given conversational context, "it is warranted to assert **X**" means that asserting **X** is a good move in the game which is the given conversational context.

+The concept of warrant, understood in this way, takes in more than justification, evidence, or proof.
+It also takes in general concerns of appropriateness, such as relevance and politeness.
+It takes in every positive and negative force within the ambient social game which weighs on the decision to make the assertion.

 TODO